 Finally, bake.
-Use a 1/3-cup measuring scoop to divide the batter into a greased 12-cup muffin tin.
-Sprinkle on those extra chocolate chips, and pop the muffins in a 350° oven.
+Use a 1/3-cup measuring scoop to divide the batter into the prepared muffin tin.
+Sprinkle on those extra chocolate chips, and pop the muffins into the oven.

-Bake for 22 minutes, or the muffin tops spring back to the touch.
+Bake the muffins for 22 minutes, or until the muffin tops spring back to the touch.
 They should be lightly golden brown, and a toothpick inserted in the center should come out with a few crumbs attached.

-Allow them to cool for 15 minutes in the tin before transferring them to a wire rack to cool completely.
+Allow them to cool in the pan for 15 minutes before transferring them to a wire rack to cool completely.
 Enjoy!

 Chocolate Chip Muffins Tips

 - Spoon and level your flour.
 For the most precise measurement, spoon the flour into your measuring cup and level it off with a knife.
 DON’T scoop it straight from the canister or bag.
 If you do, your cups of flour will be densely packed, and you’ll accidentally add too much flour to the recipe.
 Too much flour = dry muffins.
 No one wants those!

 - Mix until the wet and dry ingredients are just combined.
 If you bake often, you’ve heard this tip more than any other: don’t overmix!
 When you stir too much, you start to develop the gluten in the flour.
 Developing gluten is a good thing when you’re kneading bread, but in muffins?
 Not so much.
 Overmixing the batter will make them tough and dense.